wavebreaker-lucas/esg_gp_be/README.md

 2. Each client company has its own hierarchy (Group → Subsidiary → Branch)
 3. Users within companies have different roles (Creator, Management, Operation)

+## Important Notes

+### User Management
+1. **Creator Role Inheritance**
+   - When a subsidiary is created, the CREATOR of the parent company is automatically added as a CREATOR of the subsidiary
+   - The same user (identified by email) can have different display names in different layers
+   - Example: admin@example.com can be "John Doe" in Group layer and "admin" in Subsidiary layer

+2. **User Limits**
+   - Maximum 5 non-creator users per layer
+   - CREATOR users are not counted in this limit
+   - Users can be added via API or Django admin interface

+3. **Email System**
+   - Email notifications are sent for:
+     - New user creation (with login credentials)
+     - Password resets
+     - OTP verification
+   - Development: Emails are printed to console (using console backend)
+   - Production: Configure proper email backend in settings.py

+### Company Hierarchy
+1. **Layer Types**
+   - GROUP: Top-level company
+   - SUBSIDIARY: Mid-level company, must have a parent GROUP
+   - BRANCH: Bottom-level company, must have a parent SUBSIDIARY

+2. **Access Control**
+   - CREATOR users get automatic access to child layers
+   - Users can have different roles in different layers
+   - Layer access is enforced through AppUser associations

 ## Basic Workflow

 1. **Company Onboarding**